Berkeley, Ca Real Estate Guide

 - Where: Does the house need to be close to BART?
 Should that BART station have a parking lot?
 Or is being close to the UC Berkeley campus the most important thing?

 - What character do you want in the neighborhood — students, families, quiet, in the city, secluded in the hills (or the flats!), grand, earthy…there’s a Berkeley neighborhood for everyone, well depending on your budget of course.
-Even the coveted Elmwood neighborhood has affordable properties come up for sale
+Even the coveted Elmwood neighborhood has affordable properties come up for sale.
+West Berkeley near Gilman and the 4th Street shops merges industrial with modern.

 - Noise: How OK are you with ambient noise like from trains, traffic and BART?